JosephGacula/360-Project-3/README.md

 # UWB Lost and Found Portal
-Our group’s project will be a UWB Lost and Found Portal application.
+Our group’s project is a UWB Lost and Found Portal web application.
 On this application, users will be able to upload a picture, description, or additional notes about any lost item on campus.

 For Mac users, we recommend downloading the iTerm2 application to simplify the process for launching the web application.
 It can be found here: https://iterm2.com/

+## Deployment Instructions

-The following are instructions to launch the UWB Lost and Found Portal Web Application:
+The following are instructions to launch the UWB Lost and Found Portal Web Application on different operating systems:

 **Windows:**